JESUSAMM/Unraveling-the-Enigma-of-Mounting-Dead-Forensic-Evidence/Evidence_Container_Type/Raw_Evidence.md

 - Raw evidence can be large in size, requiring ample storage space.
 - Processing raw images can be time-consuming, especially when dealing with extensive storage media.
-- Ensuring the chain of custody and maintaining the integrity of raw evidence is crucial throughout the investigation.

 ## Tools for Working with Raw Evidence